-A Letter of Protection (LOP) is a letter sent by a personal injury lawyer to a medical professionals to allow an injured person to obtain medical care they otherwise cannot afford on credit in exchange for a promise to pay for the services directly out of a settlement or judgment.
-They are utilized in all types of personal injury claims including car accidents, slip-and-falls, on-the job-injuries or any other injury caused by negligence.
+A letter of protection written by the patient’s attorney allows the injured party in this predicament to obtain the medical care they otherwise cannot afford on credit or cash, in exchange for a promise to pay for the services directly out of a settlement or judgment.
+They are utilized in all types of personal injury claims including car accidents, slip-and-falls, on-the job-injuries, or any other injury caused by negligence.
 This article is to help people understand them and why they are used.

-Often, when you go to the doctor you will see a notice that says something like: “payment is expected at the time services are rendered.”
+When you go to the doctor you will see a notice that says something like: “payment is expected at the time services are rendered.”
 But what many people do not realize is that many health insurance plans refuse to pay for medical care incurred as a result of injuries that come from an automobile collision.
 They expect you to look to the auto insurance carrier for the responsible party to pay the bills.

 Automobile liability insurance carriers, however, will not pay for your medical care as you go.
-They expect you to pay for the care, then submit all of the bills at once and they then may make you an offer to settle the case (or they may low ball you or simply tell you to go jump in a lake).
+They expect you to pay for the care, then submit all of the bills at once and they then may make you an offer to settle the case (or they may lowball you or simply tell you to go jump in a lake).
 If the medical care lasts for months or longer, the auto liability insurers typically still expect the injured person to front those costs.
 Many doctors have come to expect this from insurance companies.
 As a result, many doctors refuse to treat people via their regular health insurance if the injury is the result of an automobile collision.

-This is where a Letter of Protection comes in.
-A Letter of Protection is a letter sent by the attorney of an injured party to a medical provider agreeing to pay the medical expenses owed by the patient out of any future recovery whether by settlement or by trial and judgment.
+This is where a letter of protection comes in.
+A letter of protection is a letter sent by the attorney of an injured party to a medical provider agreeing to pay the medical expenses owed by the patient out of any future recovery whether by settlement or by trial and judgment.
 It is a contractual agreement that allows the injured person to get the care they need effectively on credit with the creditor (the medical provider) agreeing to wait until the conclusion of the case to demand payment.
 If the attorney settles the case or obtains a judgment in the case, the attorney then has an obligation to make sure the medical provider’s bill gets settled out of those funds.
 If there is no recovery (i.e. the injured person goes to trial and loses the case), then the injured person is still responsible for the bill and the medical provider retains the right to pursue them for the full bill just like any other debt.

-Insurance company lawyers often try to use Letters of Protection against the injured party by insinuating that the doctor is biased because his bill is still outstanding.
-Sadly, Letters of Protection would not even be necessary if the insurance companies paid the bills for the injured person from the git go.
-They put many people in a position where they have no choice but to seek help under a Letter of Protection and then they try to use the Letter of Protection to avoid responsibility for paying the bills at trial.
+Insurance company lawyers often try to use letters of protection against the injured party by insinuating that the doctor is biased because his bill is still outstanding.
+Sadly, letters of protection would not even be necessary if the insurance companies paid the bills for the injured person from the git-go.
+They put many people in a position where they have no choice but to seek help under a letter of protection and then they try to use the letter of protection to avoid responsibility for paying the bills at trial.